pip-services/pip-services-docs/content/en/toolkit_api/node/nats/queues/nats_message_queue.md

 #### onMessage
 Checks if the message is not null.
-If this is the case, deserializes and sends it to the receiver if it’s set.
+If this is the case, deserializes and sends it to the receiver if it's set.
 Otherwise, puts it into the queue.

 > `public` onMessage(err: any, msg: any)